-The historic garage in which we showcase our original operating Yellowstone Park vehicles is located in the historic commercial district of Red Lodge.
+The historic garage in which we showcase our original operating Yellowstone Park vehicles is located in the Historic Commercial District of Red Lodge.
 The garage was built in 1936 and is the home to one of the oldest, if not the oldest service stations that operated continuously in the State of Montana.

 We purchased the garage in late 2018 and consistent with our desire to preserve the historic past and ensure we have a structurally sound building in which to store and display our vehicles, are in the process of restoring it to its former glory.
 The garage is primarily open to the public on weekends (late spring through early fall), for special events and by appointment.
 Individuals and groups are free to enter the building when open and view all that is showcased therein.
 There is no charge for entry.

 The owner of Car #809 restored it to their taste by adding wire wheels, two-tone blue paint, and blue leather seats.
 This car has won several car shows and was invited to the Pebble Beach Concours d’Elegance which is quite an honor.
-The owner would like to return the car to the original yellow and black of Yellowstone National Park.

 The interior of the bus features an open rollback top and comfortable seats upholstered in Spanish leather.
 Each of the four seats has a grab handle and a roof bow support bar for passengers to hold as they stand to view scenery through the open top.
 Behind the fourth seat, yet separate from the luggage area, are two compartments where the driver can keep tools, personal belongings, and blankets.